sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/demonstrate-saml-based-claims-authentication.md

 This document is the [Test Lab Guide](https://www.microsoft.com/download/details.aspx?id=30386) version of the configuration described in [Configure SAML-based claims authentication with AD FS in SharePoint Server](/previous-versions/office/sharepoint-server-2010/hh305235(v=office.14)).

-This document contains instructions for the following:
+This document contains instructions for:

 1. Setting up the SharePoint Server 2013 three-tier farm test lab.